 - Only the angler may touch the rod, reel or line while the line is outside the boat.
 The only exception is when landing a fish the guide may touch the line but no more than the length of the rod to the hook.

 - Anglers and Guides may begin fishing any time during daylight tournament hours of each of the two days of fishing but may not exceed 8- hours each day on the water dock to dock.
 This rule is to be followed by all teams.
 If a team finds that they have exceeded the 8-hour dock to dock time limit, then they must report to the tournament director and the rules committee will determine if their score from that day should count

 Fish must be measured from tip of nose to tail.
 A photo must be taken of the whole fish on the Rapala ruler we have provided.
 Place the nose of the fish against the upright hinged end of the ruler and take a clear photo of the entire fish on the device.

 - Anglers may measure all fish (Fly and Spin).
 Minimum length for scoring is 24”.
-Scoring will be based on largest three (3) fish per day, caught on fly or spin tackle.
+Scoring in each division will be based on largest three (3) fish per day, caught on fly or spin tackle.
 Individual anglers are allowed to score up to three fish in a division per day.
 Fish from day one may not be counted on day two.
 Please record all releases regardless of size.
 There is a place on your score sheet to track smaller fish you do not wish to measure.
 Fish are scored individually by division and may not be combined.
 Six fish can be scored per angler, per division.